-Detailed study of Army tactical combat doctrine to include organization, patrolling, offensive, and defensive tactics at the small unit level.
-Advanced techniques of planning, organization, delegation, and control with practical application.
+Detailed study of Army tactical combat doctrine to include organization, patrolling, offensive and defensive tactics at the small unit level.
+Advanced techniques of planning, organization, delegation and control with practical application.
 A practical laboratory is required for Army ROTC cadets.
-Prerequisites: MILS 101, MILS 102, and MILS 201 or the equivalent and departmental approval.
+Prerequisites: MILS 101; MILS 102; MILS 201 or the equivalent; and department approval.
 (3-2-3)

-Training and Resource Management

-Nature of command and staff relationships; theory and application of U.S. Army training management doctrine; operations and intelligence functions; professional ethics.
+Training and Resource Management Nature of command and staff relationships; theory and application of U.S. Army training management doctrine; operations and intelligence functions; professional ethics.
 A practical laboratory is required for Army ROTC cadets.
-Prerequisites: MILS 101, MILS 102, and MILS 201 or the equivalent and departmental approval.
+Prerequisites: MILS 101, MILS 102; MILS 201 or the equivalent; and department approval.
 (3-2-3) (C)